zeruhur/loner/en/AP15_mech_requiem.md

 - **War Economy**: An economic system that prioritizes military capabilities and readiness over civilian needs, often characterized by increased production of arms and military technology.

+### Recommended Media

+For players looking to immerse themselves further into such themes, or for game masters seeking inspiration for their campaigns, the following recommended media provides a rich source of ideas and concepts that resonate with the game’s setting.
+These selections include films, books, television series, and video games, each chosen for their relevance to the atmospheric and thematic elements of _Mech Requiem_.

+### Recommended Media

+For fans and players of "Mech Requiem" who are drawn to the intense drama and tactical depth of mech-centered stories, this Recommended Media chapter highlights films, books, TV series, anime, and video games specifically chosen for their focus on mechs and their impact on human conflict and technology.
+These selections delve into themes of war, identity, and the symbiotic relationship between pilots and their powerful mech suits, offering valuable insights and inspiration for your gameplay.

+#### Films
+1. **Pacific Rim** - A cinematic experience that brings massive mech battles to life, showcasing human-pilot synchronicity and interdimensional conflict.
+2. **Transformers Series** - While more fantastical, these films explore the integration of sentient mechanical beings in human warfare and their personal narratives.
+3. **Robot Jox** - A cult classic that depicts gladiatorial combat between giant robots, highlighting both the spectacle and the strategic aspects of mech warfare.

+#### Books
+1. **The Mech Wars series by Scott Bartlett** - A military science fiction saga that explores mech warfare within a well-drawn universe of interstellar conflict.
+2. **Mech Warrior: Dark Age series** - Set in the BattleTech universe, these books offer a complex narrative of mech combat, political intrigue, and the mercenary lifestyle.
+3. **Bolo series by Keith Laumer** - Focuses on highly advanced tanks (akin to ground-based mechs) with AI, emphasizing themes of duty, war, and AI ethics.

+#### Anime
+1. **Mobile Suit Gundam series** - Explores war, politics, and human drama through the lens of mech pilots and the machines that define futuristic warfare.
+2. **Code Geass** - While also focusing on supernatural elements, it includes strategic military battles involving advanced mechs known as Knightmare Frames.
+3. **Neon Genesis Evangelion** - A deeply psychological series that intersects giant mech battles with complex human emotions and existential threats.
+1. **Mobile Suit Gundam: Iron-Blooded Orphans** - A more recent installment in the Gundam franchise, focusing on child soldiers and mercenary groups piloting mechs in a colonial uprising.
+2. **Knight's & Magic** - An anime series that blends fantasy with mecha, focusing on a protagonist’s journey to pilot and enhance magical mechs.
+3. **Robotech** - An influential series that combines transforming mechs with human drama across multiple generations.

+#### Video Games
+1. **MechWarrior series** - Provides a comprehensive experience of piloting mechs (BattleMechs) in a detailed universe, with a focus on combat and customization.
+2. **Titanfall series** - Features agile mechs (Titans) in fast-paced combat, emphasizing pilot and mech synergy.
+3. **Armored Core series** - Known for its customization depth and tactical mech combat, set in a dystopian future.

+# License

+Mech Requiem

+(CC) 2024 Roberto Bisceglie

+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.